Skip to content

 Note

-In this example, the value of cluster configured in datakit.conf is intentionally set differently from the cluster field value in the data point, mainly to emphasize the influence of the Tag Key.
-You can understand that once a qualified global Tag Key appears in the data point, its effect is equivalent to adding this global Tag Key to global_customer_keys.
+In this example, the value of cluster configured in datakit.conf is deliberately set different from the value of the cluster field in the data point, mainly to emphasize the impact of the Tag Key here.
+It can be understood that once a qualified global Tag Key appears in the data point, its effect is equivalent to adding this global Tag Key to global_customer_keys.

-Starting from version Version-1.3.6, Dataway supports managing sinker configurations via the command line.
-Specific usage is as follows:
+Starting from version Version-1.3.6, Dataway supports managing the sinker configuration through the command line.
+The specific usage is as follows:

 $ ./dataway sink --help